surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

 ## Edit

-To edit a file click on <b>Setting</b> icon as mentioned in image below and click on <b>Edit</b>, it will navigate to report or dashboard you want to edi
+To edit a file click on <b>Setting</b> icon as mentioned in image below and click on <b>Edit</b>, it will navigate to report or dashboard you want to edit after editing the file click on save  to update the changes made.

+## Delete

+Todelete a report
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA4NTk4MDg0OSwyMDQzNzk5ODk4LC03ND
+eyJoaXN0b3J5IjpbMTQ1OTU2MzQyOSwyMDQzNzk5ODk4LC03ND
 gyNzA4OTEsLTk4ODM3OTE3NSwyNzgxMzUyNjYsLTEzMzAxMDM4
 NjAsLTE2MDY2NzE2MTYsMTQxMjkzNzcwOCw5ODg1MjE4MjksMz
 kyMjYzMjM3LDgzNTY4MDcyMyw4ODAyMzE1OTQsMTI1MDA3NTA2